deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `query_params`: The params to use during querying (see pipeline.run's params).
 - `sas_model_name_or_path`: Name or path of "Semantic Answer Similarity (SAS) model".
 When set, the model will be used to calculate similarity between predictions and labels and generate the SAS metric.
 The SAS metric correlates better with human judgement of correct answers as it does not rely on string overlaps.
-Example: Prediction = "30%", Label = "thirty percent", EM and F1 would be overly pessimistic with both being 0, while SAS paints a more realistic picture.
+Example: Prediction = "30%", Label = "thirty percent", EM and F1 would be overly pessimistic with both being 0, while SAS paints a more realistic picture with being close to 1.
-More info in the paper: https://arxiv.org/abs/2108.06130
+More info in the paper: https://arxiv.org/abs/2108.06130 Here are some guidelines regarding the models that you can use:
-Models:
 - You can use Bi Encoders (sentence transformers) or cross encoders trained on Semantic Textual Similarity (STS) data.
-Not all cross encoders can be used because of different return types.
+The return type of the encoder needs to be a single prediction score (as opposed to multiple scores).
 If you use custom cross encoders please make sure they work with sentence_transformers.CrossEncoder class
 - Good default for multiple languages: "sentence-transformers/paraphrase-multilingual-mpnet-base-v2"
 - Large, powerful, but slow model for English only: "cross-encoder/stsb-roberta-large"